-You can ask for a list of fields with the node.fields (which takes an id) and for valid subtypes with node.subtypes (which takes a string because eventually we might support more used enumerations).
+You can ask for a list of fields with the node.fields and for valid subtypes with node.subtypes.

 The node.values function reports some used values.
 Valid arguments are dir, direction, glue, pdf_literal, pdf_action, pdf_window and color_stack.
 Keep in mind that the setters normally expect a number, but this helper gives you a list of what numbers matter.
 For practical reason the pagestate values are also reported with this helper.